rain1024/vscode-toys/java.md

 }
 ```

-4. VSCode’s Maven extension gives you a convenient way to run your freshly-brewed code.
-Expand the `Maven Projects` panel, under `Plugins`, dig into `exec > exec:java`, right click and hit `Run`.
+4. The Maven extension in VSCode provides a handy way to run your freshly-created code.
+Expand the `Maven Projects` panel, go to `Plugins`, then delve into `exec > exec:java`, right click and press `Run`.

-Voila!
-You've just brewed your first Java project using Maven! 🎉☕ Don't stop here, now that you've got the power of coding Java with VSCode on your side, who
+And there you have it!
+You've just created your first Java project using Maven! 🎉☕ Keep going, now that you're equipped with the ability to code in Java using VSCode.

-4. Right-click on the file and select 'Run Java.'
+5. To run your program, right-click on the file and select 'Run Java.'

 ## Step 4: Explore the Java Café 🍰